michaelshanedawson/TMF-QMS-TUTORIAL/QMS/SOPs/SOP-INSP-001_Incoming_Inspection.md

 5. **Electrical Inspection (if applicable)**
    - Spot‑check resistance, continuity, or voltage rating.
-   - For modules (ESP32, DRV8825): verify correct labeling and revision.
+   - For modules: verify correct labeling and revision.

 6. **Quantity Verification**
    - Count or weigh components to confirm quantity matches PO.